 It’s natural acoustical properties also allow it to absorb sound a lot better than other flooring types so if peace and quiet is what you’re after, you wont get a better floor.

 It’s properties also give it a built in temperature control quality about it – it absorbs heat readily in the winter so it’s noticeably warmer than tile or laminate but surprisingly cooler in summer.
 This is due to it wanting to remain at room temperature.

-The major drawback of course is cork is very soft and easily damaged not only by larger, more active dogs with big claws but from normal everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels and even a stone caught in the shoe can dent it.
+The major drawback of course is cork is very soft and easily damaged not only by larger, more active dogs with big nails but from normal everyday wear and tear like moving furniture, equipment like wheelchairs and walking aides, high heels and even a stone caught in the shoe can dent it.

 Recommended for: Very small dogs with relatively sedentary owners who entertain little.

 As you can see there is no one size fits all when it comes to flooring and your dog.
 I did the groundwork for you and ranked them in order of what I felt was overall performance vs value for money.

 Of course there are flooring types more suited to dogs than others so it’s going to get down to your own assessment of your personal circumstances and the type of dog you have.
 From my extensive experience with American households and pets, I put laminate flooring very slightly ahead of vinyl plank flooring as the best floor type for dogs but vinyl’s waterproof properties may put it ahead in many folk’s eyes.